 At Day Trade to Win, our primary method of determining a market’s ‘tradeability’ is the ATR (Average True Range) value.
 Using the ATR of the last four bars provides a real-time look at current market conditions.
 During the deliberation of the compromise (and for some time after), markets reacted with the ATR (Average True Range) hitting 9 or 10 points regularly.
 By comparison, for several consecutive months prior to the congressional negotiations, E-Mini traders experienced a relatively lackluster year with the ATR remaining under two points consistently.

-As rule of thumb, the E-Mini natural ATR range on a five minute chart is between two and three points.
+As a rule of thumb, the E-Mini natural ATR range on a five-minute chart is between two and three points.
 Activity above three points is considered to be moving at a good clip, however, at five points or above, expect chaotic volatile action.
 It is always best to stay out of chaos.
 Any time the ATR is below one point, consider the market dead and not worth trading.

 While a reasonable amount of volatility improves the trading experience (preferably two to four points), such high volatility makes for difficult trading.
 For example, a volatile day can be just as choppy as a less active day, with no clear direction (trend).
 When the market swings widely back in forth in such short periods of time, stops (and profits) are hit in a wild manner.
 Since we are retail traders (not robots), we must have time to gauge price action then act accordingly.